 - Zimmer Durom Hip Implant Products

-If you have experienced serious side effects but are unsure what components were used in your hip replacement, you can still talk to a lawyer for free to see if your case is viable.
+If you have experienced serious side effects but are unsure what components were used in your hip replacement, you should consider a free case review to determine if your claim is viable.

 How Much Compensation Can I Get?

 Settlements and verdicts can range from a few thousand dollars to millions of dollars, depending on the types of damages awarded by a jury, such as: